drexed/active_object/README.md

 ```

 ####Many:####
-`many?` returns if collection has more than one element while respecting nil and false as an element. `Rails Safe`
+`many?` returns if collection has more than one element while respecting nil and false as an element.

 ```ruby
 [].many?                 #=> false